 In May of 1995, FVF’s 501 C-3 non-profit status was re-approved, and the restoration proceeded.
 All of this effort on the part of FVF was to aid in obtaining grants, funding and legitimacy toward future endeavors on behalf of Valley Falls Park.
 Membership in FVF increased to 189 families and individuals.

 In 1997, a berm was constructed by the Vernon Public Works Department on the east side of the barn to prevent yearly spring flooding of the basement floor.
 In 2003, curtain drains were installed and brush cleared by town employees, uncovering a stone cistern.
 In 2002, FVF did a great deal of research, led by Ann Letendre, that produced a beautiful new 50-year roof for the barn; a new coat of paint was applied in 2006.
 A split rail fence was added in 2016.
 Co-ordination between Parks and Rec Director Marty Sitler and FVF led to a new well, septic and ADA-accessible bathroom facilities added in 2018, along with parking lot renovations.
 The Red Barn is now a safe, dry, stable and beautifully refurbished example of a 19th century Gambrel-roof New England Bank Barn.
 The upper floor retains its original features.
-Day campers use the lower level to stay dry in rainy weather; FVF has used the barn for annual meetings and Artists’ Day auctions.
+FVF has an agreement with the Town to use the barn for annual meetings and Heritage Center activities.
 A very productive FVF/Town of Vernon partnership!